-Purpose of the book of remembrance:

-(and they shall belong to me as a possession, says YHWH Sebaoth, for the day I am making.
-And I will spare them just as one spares one's own child who serves him), so that you will again discern1 between the righteous and the wicked, between the one serving God and the one not serving him.
+Narration of creation of the book of remembrance: Then those fearing YHWH spoke among themselves, each one to his neighbor, and YHWH took note and lis- tened.
+And a book of remembrance was written before him for those fearing YHWH and those respecting his name, Result of YHWH's obser- (and they shall belong to me as a possession, says vation of the YHWH fear- YHWH Sebaoth, for the day I am making.
+And I will spare ers: them just as one spares one's own child who serves him), Purpose of the book of so that you will again discern between the righteous remembrance: and the wicked, between the one serving God and the one not serving him.